The UK’s current problems are not unique, and there may be opportunities despite the pervading mood of gloom.

-Kwasi Kwarteng’s credibility has suffered from the lack of an Office for Budget Responsibility (OBR) forecast backing, and limited information on how the cuts would be funded, which we think will come in the coming weeks.
+Kwasi Kwarteng’s credibility has suffered from the lack of backing from an Office for Budget Responsibility (OBR) forecast, and limited information on how the cuts would be funded, which we think will come in the coming weeks.
 The chancellor’s comments that “there is more to come” over the weekend exacerbated the market’s fears.
 A mechanism to clawback some of the cost of the energy subsidy in household bills over 10-to-15 years would go a long way to shore up confidence.

-Sterling has fallen further against US dollar than euro
+Chart: sterling has fallen further vs the US dollar than the euro

 Who might be the winners and losers from even higher rate expectations?

 Higher interest rates should naturally favour companies with strong balance sheets.
 They should also favour those companies with a significant proportion of their debt at fixed rates, rather than floating ones.